trackzero/openai/README.md

 I'm gonna be so screwed when I upgrade my dev desktop.
 You may think this is pointless rambling, but these are breadcrumbs I'm leaving for future Track.

 Where were we....Oh yes!
-The Flask app will currently persist your prompt, but not the other settings.
-It's a bug.
-Maybe I'll fix it, maybe I won't.
+The Flask app will currently persist your prompt and image settings between submissions for the session.

 ----
 ## Text Generation